Pinterest Pixel

 freeze second row

 By freezing the second row, you make sure your headers stay in place as you navigate through your sea of data, granting you continuous context and making comparisons a breeze.
-Keeping this crucial information visible at all times can significantly ease data management tasks, especially in larger spreadsheets.
+Keeping this important information visible at all times can significantly ease data management tasks, especially in larger spreadsheets.

-Freeze Second Row – Simplified
+Freeze Second Row

 STEP 1: Navigate to Your Desired Worksheet